 The Sound Money Project was founded in January 2009 to conduct research and promote awareness about monetary stability and financial privacy.
 The project is comprised of leading academics and practitioners in money, banking, and macroeconomics.
 It offers regular commentary and in-depth analysis on monetary policy, alternative monetary systems, financial markets regulation, cryptocurrencies, and the history of monetary and macroeconomic thought.
 For the latest on sound money issues, subscribe to our working paper series and follow along on Twitter or Facebook.

-Advisory Board: Steve H. Hanke, Jerry L. Jordan, Gerald P. O’Driscoll, Jr., Lawrence H. White
+Advisory Board: Steve H. Hanke, Jerry L. Jordan, Lawrence H. White

 Director: William J. Luther

 Senior Fellows: Nicolás Cachanosky, Gerald P. Dwyer, Joshua R. Hendrickson, Thomas L. Hogan, Gerald P. O’Driscoll, Jr., Alexander W. Salter